 I only have one store.
 Does this affect me at all?

-How do I know what accounts will be combined?
+How do I know which stores will be accessed by a Shopify ID?

-Do my stores, orders, products, or billing settings get combined?
+Will my orders, products, or billing settings be combined, too?

-No. The permissions that you've granted your staff members are still granted on a store-by-store basis, and will not give your users any additional permissions.
+No. The permissions that you've granted your staff are still granted on a store-by-store basis.
+The Shopify ID does not grant your staff any additional permissions.

 Can I skip this process?

-How will I log in after combining my accounts?
+How do I log in after setting up a Shopify ID?

-After you've combined your accounts, you'll use that email address and the password that you've chosen to log into all stores using that address.
-You'll also be able to use this address and password to log into other Shopify resources.
+After you've set up a Shopify ID, you use the email address and the password that you chose to log into all stores that use that email address.
+You can also use this email address and password to log into other Shopify resources.

-I use a password manager, how will this affect me?
+If I use a password manager, then how will this affect me?

-As part of the combining process, you're prompted to choose a new password for your Shopify account.
+As part of the Shopify ID setup process, you're prompted to choose a new password for your Shopify store.
 You'll need to make sure that this is updated in your password manager.
 In most cases, your password manager should prompt you to update your password.
-If the password manager that you use is managed by someone else, you may need to speak to the person responsible for the password manager to have this added.
+If the password manager that you use is managed by someone else, then you might need to speak to the person who is responsible for the password manager to have the password updated.

-Can I do this on behalf of my staff?
+Can I set up a Shopify ID on behalf of my staff?

-In most cases, no. Combining accounts requires a user password, so typically this isn't possible.
+In most cases, no. Setting up a Shopify ID requires a user password, so typically this isn't possible.
 The exception to this would be if you manage the user passwords and your staff uses a password manager to log in.